iroshan4u/SeleniumWithJenkins/README.md

 Webhooks allo external services to be notified when certain events happen.
 When the specified events happen, we'll send POST request to each of the URLs you provide.

--I have seen recommendation to use 'ngrok' because jenkins host in localhost(but web was not worked).
+-Inorder to config Webhook, I have seen recommendation to use 'ngrok' because jenkins host in localhost(but web was not worked).
 ngrok:
 cross-platform application that enavles developers to expose a local development server to the internet with minimal effort